cmosig/sentle/README.md

 ## Acknowledgments

 - Thank you to [Cesar Aybar](https://csaybar.github.io/) for his cloud detection model.
+All cloud detection in this package is performed using his package.
 The paper: [link](https://www.nature.com/articles/s41597-022-01878-2)
 - Thank you to [David Montero](https://github.com/davemlz) for all the discussions and his awesome packages which inspired this.